racinmat/PDDL-docker/README.md

 #### Temporal actions do not work
 Use `:condition` instead of `:precondition` in `durative-action` definition.

-#### I get Segmentation fault in temporal solver
+#### I get Segmentation fault
-Now you are fucked.
-Doomed.
-The end.
+You have too large problem, try to remove some objects from it to reduce it.

 #### I can not run docker container, it says: `docker: Error response from daemon: driver failed programming external connectivity...`
 Another container is already running on the same port.
 Firstly, you must kill current container.
 See [Killing running container](#killing-running-container)